NanaKhodes/ussd-simulator/README.md

 4.  **Menu Structure Design/Input Handling:** The USSD menu structure is defined implicitly within the React component's JSX and the `handleUssd` function.
 The initial menu is rendered directly in the component's JSX.
 Subsequent menus are created dynamically within the `handleUssd` function's `switch` statement.
 Each `case` in the `switch` statement displays a different menu screen.
 The content of each menu screen (using JSX) is then set as the `screen` state, which triggers the component to display the appropriate content or response.

-5.**Styling:** I used CSS Modules (`Ussd.module.css`) to style the simulator interface, giving it a look and feel similar to a real USSD menu on a mobile phone.
+5.  **Styling:** I used CSS Modules (`Ussd.module.css`) to style the simulator interface, giving it a look and feel similar to a real USSD menu on a mobile phone.
 I also made it responsive on all devices.

 6.  **Vite for Fast Development:** I used Vite as the build tool for this project, which enabled fast development and hot reloading.